qihexiang/anelsonia/README.md

 };
 ```

-It's of course not a good way.
-But you can use `createRouteX` to receive an extra param in handlers:
+It's of course not a good idea creating a route each time request come in.
+But you can use `createRouteX` to create a route function that can receive an extra param and pass to handlers:

 ```ts
 /**